isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2012.md

 ---
-title: BIPO Human Resource Management System and Payroll Outsourcing Services Version 1.21.53.80 - LITE 50
+title: Roubler - Roubler 101 - 200 Users
-permalink: /productivity-solutions-grant/solutionrepo/solution2949
+permalink: /productivity-solutions-grant/solutionrepo/solution2012
 ---

 ### Description

-BIPO provides a fully managed payroll service that ensures accurate, compliant, and on-time payroll processing, supported by local service delivery team.
+Roubler's all-in-one cloud-based system combines essential workforce management tasks with a simple, easy-to-use interface to give your employees the power to manage their working lives.

-BIPO provides a convenience, one-stop payroll and HR services supported by their cloud HRMS platform and mobile application - from monthly payroll processing and reporting, e-Payslips, leave management, employee overtime and claims submission, IR8A, CPF submissions, Skills Development Levy, and more.
+Your team has the freedom to check rosters, accept and decline shifts, request leave, view payslips, and update their personal details, all from the convenience of our employee self-service mobile app.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/BIPO_20210307_Desensitised_Annex_3_Part_1.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/Roubler20200690_Desensitised_Annex_3_Part_4.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria